Holtorf Medical Group

 Ticks can attach to a person, even if the individual is only outside for a short period.
 For example, one mother found a tick on her adolescent son after only a few short hours of playing outside.
 Even more concerning is the fact that this did not occur in typical tick hotspots such as thick wooded areas, brush, tall grass, or leaf litter.
 Even though it takes time to transfer Lyme bacteria to a new host, it is easy to overlook a tick bite, which allows time for the disease to enter one’s system.

 Rodent population is a primary factor related to tick prevalence.
-Therefore, a greater prevalence of rodents, such as the white-footed mouse in the northeast, can have significant influence on tick population.
-According to recent data, there was a significant boom in white-footed mice because of increased production of acorns that occurred two years ago.
+Therefore, a greater prevalence of rodents, such as the white-footed mouse in the northeast, can have a significant influence on tick populations.
+According to recent data, there was a significant boom in white-footed mice because of the increased production of acorns.
 Although it may not be immediately apparent, according to Felicia Keesing, a biologist at Bard College in New York who has spent many years analyzing tick-borne illnesses, there is a direct connection between acorn abundance and Lyme-infected ticks.
 The population boom of white-footed mice because of greater acorn prevalence also increases the population of Lyme-carrying ticks.
 Keesing says, regarding this concerning data, that “the risk to humans is going to be high starting this spring.”

 Greater tick population has already been recognized in Northeastern states.
 Studies have found that Michigan has had a steady increase in Lyme-disease cases among humans.
 Data shows that there were less than 30 reported cases of Lyme disease in humans in the years between 2000 and 2004.
 By 2009, the number increased to 90 reported cases.
 2013 contained 166 cases.
 Clearly, there is a significant increase in Lyme in the northeast.
 However, just because one may not live in the northeast doesn’t mean they are safe, and it is no reason to neglect proper tick bite and Lyme prevention.